runatlantis/atlantis/CONTRIBUTING.md

 - Create a personal access token for Atlantis.
 See [Create a GitHub token](https://github.com/runatlantis/atlantis#create-a-github-token).
 - Start Atlantis in server mode using that token:
 ```
-atlantis server --gh-user <your username> --gh-token <your token> --log-level debug
+atlantis server --gh-user <your username> --gh-token <your token> --repo-whitelist <your repo> --gh-webhook-secret <your webhook secret> --log-level debug
 ```
 - Download ngrok from https://ngrok.com/download.
 This will enable you to expose Atlantis running on your laptop to the internet so GitHub can call it.
 - When you've downloaded and extracted ngrok, run it on port `4141`: